Main package of Indie language.

 Determines whether a given timestamp falls within a after-hours trading session.

-Generic data type that represents a rollbackable container for value of type T. Type T could be float, int, str, or almost any other type.
+Generic data type that represents a rollbackable container for value of type T. Type T can be float, int, str, or almost any other type.

 Methods